This is the Studio where Guitar Lessons take place, and the equipment and software I use to assist with Lessons.

 Recording is either done direct or through a Condenser Microphone:

 The Midas M32 can send up to 32 individual inputs simultaneously to Unlimited tracks within Ableton Live which can be mixed separately.
 The input that ableton receives can also be a raw, dry signal from the instrument.
-Effects, such as distortion, reverb, etc... can be added to each track using after.
-After effects are added and the mixing is done, the recording is exported to an MP3 file which can then be burned to a CD, e-mailed to the student, placed on your cloud drive, or you can have me put it on your mp3 player, phone, or iPod.
+Effects, such as distortion, reverb, etc... can be added to each track after.
+Once effects are added and mixing/mastering is complete, the recording is exported to an MP3 file which can then be burned to a CD, e-mailed to the student, placed on your cloud drive, or you can have me put it on your mp3 player, phone, or iPod.